 I promised a reader I would post this today.
 I honestly just started making this a couple of years ago, and there’s nothing very historical about the process.
-My husband oversees the making of the cranberry sauce the traditional way, but my daughter added a new appetizer to Thanksgiving Day that called for cranberry jelly, so I had to figure it out fast.
+My husband oversees the making of the cranberry sauce the traditional way, but my daughter added a new appetizer to our celebration menu that called for cranberry jelly, so I had to figure it out fast.

 This recipe is ridiculously easy even if you don’t have an Instant Pot.
 It is my son’s favorite jelly now, so I buy up the close-out cranberries at the end of the season and make enough to last until the next cranberry season.